Trent's Last Case (1929 film)

-Trent's Last Case is a 1929 American Pre-Code detective film directed by Howard Hawks and starring Raymond Griffith, Marceline Day, Raymond Hatton, and Donald Crisp.
+Trent's Last Case is a 1929 American Synchronized sound Pre-Code detective film directed by Howard Hawks and starring Raymond Griffith, Marceline Day, Raymond Hatton, and Donald Crisp.
 It was released by Fox Film Corporation.
-The film was released in a silent version and a sound version, with the sound version having talking sequences, a synchronized music score, and sound effects.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.

 The film is based on the 1913 novel Trent's Last Case by British writer E. C. Bentley.
 A previous version starring Clive Brook was filmed in the UK in 1920 and released by Stoll Film Company.

 Premise

 A leading financier is found dead at his home, leading amateur detective Philip Trent to investigate the case.